havron/hogsmeade/content/trivia.md

 <li>
 <i class="fa-li fa fa-hand-o-right"></i>
-[Language is cool](https://twitter.com/effies/status/867396248919134208); Linguistics and NLP folks, we have much to discuss.
-Please send me _all of the things_ about language, you don't even need to have context for talking to me!
+[Language is cool](https://twitter.com/effies/status/867396248919134208); linguistics and NLP folks, we have much to chat about.
+Please send me _all of the things_ about language, you **don't** need any additional pretext for talking to me!
 </li>

 <li>